airbytehq/airbyte/docs/integrations/sources/metabase.md

 # Metabase

-This page contains the setup guide and reference information for the Metabase source connector.

 ## Prerequisites

-To set up Metabase you need:
+To set up the Metabase source connector you need:

+- `instance_api_url` - URL to interact with Metabase instance API, that uses https.
+- Either an [API Key](https://www.metabase.com/docs/latest/people-and-groups/api-keys) or a Metabase user with the proper authorization

+## Setup guide

+The Metabse source connector supports two authentication methods:
+- API token (recommended)
+- User Session token

+### Generate an API Token
+1. Login to Metabase as an Administrator
+2. Click on the gear icon in the upper right.
+3. Select Admin settings.
+4. Go to the Settings tab.
+5. Click on the Authentication tab on the left menu.
+6. Scroll to API Keys and click Manage.
+7. Click the Create API Key button.
+8. Enter a Key name.
+You can have multiple API keys, so give it a name that will help you remember what you’re using the key for.
+9. Select a Group.
+The key will have the same permissions granted to that group.
+10. Click Create.
+11. Copy the generated API key and save it somewhere safe.
+Metabase won’t be able to show you the key again.
+If you lose the key, you’ll need to regenerate a new key.

+### Use an existing Metabase User
 - `username` and `password` - Credential pairs to authenticate with Metabase instance.
 This may be used to generate a new `session_token` if necessary.
 An email from Metabase may be sent to the owner's account every time this is being used to open a new session.
 - `session_token` - Credential token to authenticate requests sent to Metabase API.
 Usually expires after 14 days.
-- `instance_api_url` - URL to interact with Metabase instance API, that uses https.

-## Setup guide

 You can find or create authentication tokens from [Metabase](https://www.metabase.com/learn/administration/metabase-api.html#authenticate-your-requests-with-a-session-token) by running the following command:`